 * The Doctor and his friends have a number of close shaves in this story, but they’ve also very, very lucky.
-If the events of this finale had played out any differently, they all would have been so screwed.
+If the events of this finale had played out any differently (like if the Pandorica had never been created, for instance), they all would have been so screwed.

-* “Rory, please, shut up” “Yeah, shut up, because we’ve got to go.
-Come on!”
-“I waited.
+* “Rory, please, shut up” “I waited.
 Two thousand years I waited for you” “No, still shut up”.

 * “Doctor, there’s something else.
 There’s a voice” “I can’t hear anything” “Trust the plastic”.

 * “Right then, I have questions, but number one is this: what in the name of sanity have you got on your head?”
 “It’s a fez.
 I wear a fez now.
-Fezzes are cool” What follows is sudden, unexpected hat murder.
+Fezzes are cool” What follows is the sudden, unexpected murder of an innocent hat.